demvlad/ESPNow-to-MAVLink-UDP-Bridge/README.md

 It reads ESPNow messages from ELRS backpack, transform CRSF telemetries frames to MAVLink packets and send data by UDP on port 14550.

-The programm create WIFI access point with name "mavlink" and password "12345678".
+The programm creates WIFI access point with name "mavlink" and password "12345678".

 The src\config.h file contains main settings.